Basic Application Requirements Per Country/Territory

 - GRE scores - use our Institutional Code 1851 to report your results

 - personal statement - refer to the program for prompts or topics

 - letters of recommendation - online requests initiated through the application checklist

 - application for graduate appointment - General Graduate College form.
 Some programs may require use of their own form.

 ACADEMIC QUALIFICATION AND CREDENTIALS

 Review the requirements above for your country/territory to determine whether you meet qualifications for study at the Graduate level.
+Note that an International Credential Evaluation Fee is assessed for the evaluation of international coursework.
 See the Academic Credentials section below for complete details.